 This book will help anyone understand how computers work...
 The information is presented clearly and in such a fun and interactive way that children will hardly notice how much they’re learning.
 LoveReading4Kids

-This friendly book covers the basics of Scratch coding, with step-by-step instructions showing children how to use code to create games and animations, from racing cars to virtual pets.
+This friendly book covers the basics of Python coding, with step-by-step instructions showing children how to use code to create games and programs, from a virtual bomb trap to spy encryption programs.

 An accessible introduction, walking children through the basics before getting them started on some fun projects to stretch their skills.
 The Guardian

 Coming March 2017

 Many of today's tech professionals were inspired by the Usborne computing books they read as children.
 The books included program listings for such iconic computers as the ZX Spectrum, the BBC Micro and the Commodore 64, and are still used in some computer clubs today.

 These pdf copies of the original Usborne Computer Guides published in the 1980s are free to download for your own personal or educational use.
 The books and files are the copyright of Usborne Publishing.
 You can provide a link to the pdfs from your website, but you may not host or distribute the original files.

 These books were written for 1980s computers such as the ZX Spectrum and BBC Micro.
 The programs will not run on modern computers.
 For any enquiries please use the Contact us form.